-Faunalia is the company with the world’s largest experience in training courses about Open Source GIS, having realized more than 150 among courses, seminars and workshops in Italian, English, Portuguese and French.
+Faunalia is the company with the world’s largest experience in training courses about Open Source GIS, having realized more than 300 courses, seminars and workshops in Italian, English, Portuguese and French.

 Our training curses are always up to date with the latest versions of the software we teach.